eLatin eGreek eLearn

 Salvete sodales,

 Some time has passed since my last blog entry, and in that period I have made certain modifications to the technical setup of the Carmenta Online Latin Classroom (www.CarmentaLatin.com).
 The major change I’ve made is to discontinue using the online web conferencing service WiZiQ for both the video and audio aspects of the online classroom.
-For while the WiZiQ video feed and classroom whiteboard were both perfectly serviceable for my purposes, the audio portion began to seem to… Continue
+For while the WiZiQ video feed and classroom whiteboard were both perfectly serviceable for my purposes, the audio portion began… Continue

 Teaching Latin Online, Part I---by Andrew Kuhry-Haeuser, Instructor, Carmenta Online Latin Classroom